pvh95/dl_reddit_meme/README.md

    - The PR AUC equals 0.083, the ROC AUC at 0.622.
 * Three "best models" were saved and exported to the folder, the resnet with and without fine tuning and the xcept model.

+## Last phase
+* Implemented ViT in both Keras and Pytorch frameworks.
+* In the Keras verison, ViT B32 model was used with the following parameter:
+    * Class weights: **0.5268** for label 0 and **9.8173** for label 1
+    * Rescaling but not using data augumentation
+    * Training for max 15 epochs with similar optimization structure as in CNN models including earlystopping
+    * Test set results:
+        * Accuracy: 0.6064
+        * Precision: 0.0740
+        * Recall: 0.6250
+        * F1-score: 0.1323
+        * PR-AUC: 0.0929

+* In the PyTorch version, Google Vit was used:

+## Conclusion
+The test result was not exceptional by any means, but comparing to a random model on PR-AUC, our CNN/ViT models managed to improve by 80-90%.
+Due to lack of time and GPU power (we would need more than one GPU), hyperparameter optimisation was not carried out in larger scale.
+In the near future, we would like to continue our project with the following purposes:
+* Doing hyperparamter optimisation
+* Tinkering with class weights and possibly trying other class imbalance offsetting methods such as SMOTE
+* Implementing OCR and sentiment analysis on the whole dataset (there were some initial efforts but unfortunately it takes a lot of time to run it on the dataset)
+* Deploying actuality to our models through NYT headlines (already scraped from 2011 onwards) and image actuality (already done and stored in KnowYourMemes folder)
+* The previous two points about sentiment analysis and actuality would be built to the models through multi-input Neural Network.

 ## About the authors
 - Bálint Turi-Kováts